 Group vision insurance helps you pay for eye care.
 Every month, you pay a premium.
 Then a comprehensive group policy also covers expenses related to vision care.
 This might include eye exams, new glasses or contacts, and surgery to fix your eyesight.
 Some group vision insurance plans also offer discounts on sunglasses and other things related to taking care of your eyes.

 Vision and health are essential.
-If you have vision problems and are part of the millions of Americans that do, consider getting group vision insurance.
+If you have vision problems and are part of the millions of Americans who do, consider getting group vision insurance.
 Not only will it help you save money on eye care costs, but you’ll also get discounts on items like glasses and other eye care health products needed to care for your eyesight.

 How Does Group Vision Insurance Work?